TimothyBlom/Assignment6/README.md

+# Assignment explained
-### For this assignment, as we understand it, we need to make a translation app that translate text to emoji's of hand signals.
+For this assignment, as we understand it, we need to make a translation app that translate text to emoji's of hand signals.
 You can also log in and view and delete your 10 last translation requests.

 # How to use
 - You start in the login page, type in your name and press the go button.